napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Optional fields

 - **display_name** Brief text used to describe this writer when presented.
   Empty by default.
-When present this is presented along side the plugin name and may be used to distinguish the kind of writer for the user.
+When present this is shown along side the plugin name and may be used to distinguish the kind of writer for the user.
 E.g. "lossy" or "lossless".
 - **filename_extensions** List of filename extensions compatible with this